v-sion-berlin/website-vsion-nuxt/content/en/index.md

     button_soon: Coming soon
   marken:
     header: First choice for discerning brands
+    body_text:
-    body: "From international broadcasters to local stations: our clients are as diverse as our services.
+      "From international broadcasters to local stations: our clients are as diverse as our services.
 They challenge us - and we deliver results that inspire."
     button: Our projects
   leistungen:
     header: Our Services in Action
+    body_text:
-    body: Our commitment combines editorial care, excellent design, and seamless technical implementation and broadcast operations support.
+      Our commitment combines editorial care, excellent design, and seamless technical implementation and broadcast operations support.
 We stand for this with our many years of experience with various broadcasters.
 seo: